narengan/cis/cli/cli-dns-record.md

    `-i, --instance`  Instance name.
 If the name is not set, the context instance specified by `ibmcloud cis instance-set` is used.

-   `-o, --output`    Outputs the result as JSON style to a file.
-If the filename not set, it outputs the result to terminal.
+   `-o, --output`    Specify output format, only JSON is supported now.

 **Output Table Columns**